 Your faculty is your most important asset.
 Without taking care of your dance teacher contracts, you wouldn’t be able to grow your studio.
 Having an environment that promotes growth, security and involvement might be your best protection against teacher defection.
 Having expectations written in a contract helps not only define your rules but also outlines the benefits of staying with your studio.

 We’d like to point out, that the best relationship between a studio and an instructor, is creating an environment for that instructor that makes her/him feel like they are part of your team and valuable employees critical to the success of your business.
 In many corporations, employees are rewarded for their loyalty in the following ways:

 - Financially: Raises, commissions for recruiting new students, and bonus’ when you have a great year financially.

 - Increased responsibility: Can this person help YOU make good business decisions?
-Can they help guide curriculum?
-Is there a new class they'd like to propose?
+Can they help guide the curriculum?
+Is there a new class they’d like to propose?
 Can that be their class where they are in charge of growing enrollment?
 Give a bonus for creating a new class with new students.

 - Profit sharing: Figure out a way to make your top faculty involved in growing the business, including helping with social media.

 What to Include in Dance Teacher Contracts